-Prince Albert: Prince Albert is one of those ships that were deliberately sunk in order to be utilised for the purposes of recreational scuba diving.
+Prince Albert: Prince Albert is one of those ships that were deliberately sunk in order to be utilized for the purposes of recreational scuba diving.

 Though initially the vessel was utilised to transport war exiles to Roatan from Nicaragua in Latin America, in order to propagate his business, a local resort owner along with a local entrepreneur came up the idea of sinking the vessel and utilising it as a diving arena.
 The name of the vessel is a tribute to the entrepreneur who helped in the successful transition of the vessel into one of the sunken ships.

-Tugboat Rozi: Yet another example of a purposeful sinking, the Rozi is a tugboat that lies in the oceanic waters of the African nation of Malta.
+Tugboat Rozi: Yet another example of a purposeful sinking, the Rozi is a tugboat that lies in the oceanic waters of Malta.